python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/040_Noise_Tx_paragradio.md

 [[TODO: Image of Noise_tx]]

-Technically we do not require any sink for the transmission to work but we have added a single waterfall sink in order to view our transmission.
+Note that it's possible to make a noise transmitter without a waterfall display.
+The display does not make the transmitter work better; it just provides a view of what is being transmitted.

 We have the same methods available as we had in the [Spectrum Analyzer Lesson](https://github.com/python-can-define-radio/sdr-course/blob/main/classroom_activities/Ch01_Diving_in_Headfirst/020_Spec_A_paragradio.md), such as `set_center_freq()`.
 There are also a few new ones.
 As before, we recommend investigating and experimenting with each to learn what functionality is available.